 National Scrap Car

 Do you think scrapping your motor is the way to go?
 Choose National Scrap Car to get the highest possible price for your vehicle.
 With just a postcode and registration number, we give our customers an instant car valuation with our calculator.
-Whether your vehicle is old, damaged, failed its MOT, has parts missing or you’re having trouble selling it, we’ll quote any car or van, no matter the condition it’s in.
+Whether your vehicle is old, damaged, failed its MOT, has parts missing or you’re having trouble selling it, discover how much does it cost to scrap your car in our value guide.

 If your car is damaged but repairable, yet you’d prefer not to have to pay the costs required to bring it fully back to life, you may wish to take advantage of a ‘sell my damaged car’ service.
 Find out more on selling a damaged motor or get in contact with us, get you a top quote, or answer any of your scrap-related queries.